afischerdev/brouter-profile/README.md

 * lookups_all_mod.dat   . contains sample lookups for the next generation lookup table
 * waterway_mod.brf      . works with a modified lookup table
 * river_canoe_mod.brf   . needs a modification on lookup table
+* river_canoe_future.brf  . needs more modification on lookup table with variable values
 * waterway_future.brf   . contains some ideas, see brouter_one for more
 * folder brouter_one contains an update for brouter classes, lookup and waterway.brf for that